xist-eh/mix-player/README.md

 ## MixPlayer.getPlaybackDevices(): Object[]

-Returns an array of objects on playback device information, including id, name, and whether its the default playback device.
+Returns an array of objects on playback device information.

+Keys: id (Number), name (String), isDefault (boolean)

+## MixPlayer.setPlaybackDevice(Number deviceId)

+Sets the playback device to id, which can be found using